top of page

 Fake videos and images can eventually erode public trust in elections, courts, journalism, and even personal relationships.

-A recent KPMG survey found that 83% of Canadians are concerned about the spread of misinformation, with many expressing doubts about their ability to distinguish between real and fake content.
+A KPMG survey found that 83% of respondents were concerned about the spread of misinformation, with many expressing doubts about their ability to distinguish between real and fake content.

 Watermarking: A Single Solution With Glaring Limits

-However, as the research shows, these digital fingerprints are not as powerful as we've been told.
+However, as the research shows, these digital fingerprints are not as powerful as we've been led to believe.

-Using statistical analysis of image patterns, the researcher's 'UnMarker' tool successfully stripped watermarks from leading models like Google’s SynthID and Meta’s Stable Signature in more than half of the attempts.
+Using statistical analysis of image patterns, the researcher team's 'UnMarker' tool successfully stripped watermarks from leading models like Google’s SynthID and Meta’s Stable Signature in more than half of attempts.

 — Andre Kassis, PhD Candidate, Computer Science